3x3 basketball

-3×3 basketball (pronounced three-ex-three) is a variation of basketball played three-a-side, with one backboard and in a half-court setup.
-According to an ESSEC Business School study commissioned by the International Olympic Committee, 3x3 is the largest urban team sport in the world.
+3x3 basketball (stylized as ƐX3, pronounced three-ex-three) is a variation of basketball played three-a-side, with one backboard and in a half-court setup.
 This basketball game format is currently being promoted and structured by FIBA, the sport's governing body.
 Its primary competition is an annual FIBA 3X3 World Tour, comprising a series of Masters and one Final tournament, and awarding six-figure prize money in US dollars.
 The FIBA 3x3 World Cups for men and women are the highest tournaments for national 3x3 teams.
-The 3x3 format has been adopted for both the 2020 Summer Olympics and 2022 Commonwealth Games.
+The 3x3 format has been adopted for both the Olympics and the Commonwealth Games.

 History

 3x3 has been a basketball format long played in streets and gyms across the world, albeit in a less formal way.
 Starting in the late 2000s, 3x3 game rules started to become standardized throughout the United States, most notably through the Gus Macker and Hoop It Up tournament series, which held large events across the country that included teams and players from all skill levels.
 In 1992, Adidas launched its now-discontinued streetball competition.
 Since then, the number of 3x3 events and competitions has been steadily growing around the world.

-FIBA took the decision to first test 3x3 at the 2007 Asian Indoor Games in Macau.
+FIBA made the decision to first test 3x3 at the 2007 Asian Indoor Games in Macau.
 Further test events were held in April 2008 in the Dominican Republic and October 2008 in Indonesia.
 The international debut was at the 2009 Asian Youth Games: 19 teams competed in the boys' tournament and 16 teams competed in the girls' tournament.
 All games were held at Anglican High School in Tanah Merah, Singapore.
 3x3 made its worldwide competitive debut at the 2010 Summer Youth Olympics in Singapore.
 The competition featured 20 teams in both boys' and girls' categories.
 The competition was held at the Youth Space.
 Since then, world championships in both open and U18 categories are held regularly.

 FIBA launched a full program to make 3x3 a standalone game with its own format and regular competitions.
 3x3 debuted as an Olympic sport at the 2020 Summer Olympics.

 The 3x3 basketball variation has also been used in several tournaments like Spokane Hoopfest, and the Nike 3ON3 Tournament.